bambooww/iot-tree/doc/quick/quick_know_tree.md

 Project->Channel->Tag Group*->TagGroup*->TagGroup*

 Obviously, the more complex the device, the more it needs to be layered internally.
-You just need to add some tag groups.
+You just need to add some TagGroups.

 ### 1.2 Data tag tag under tree structure

-Next, you can certainly think that my project channel device group hierarchical relationship has been established, and there is only the data in this tree structure.
+Next, you can also think of how to store the data in the tree structure when my project channel device taggroup hierarchy is established.
 We unify the data in different levels of tree nodes into tags.
 A tree node can contain multiple tags.

-As shown below, the label defined below the channel
+As shown below, the tags defined below the channel

 <img src="../img/tree_tag1.png"/>

-Another example is the predefined label under the device
+Another example is the predefined tags under the device

 <img src="../img/tree_tag2.png"/>

-taggroup and tag below taggroup
+tags below TagGroup

 <img src="../img/tree_tag3.png"/>